 Dr. Bauer is an internationally recognized health futurist and medical economist.
 As an independent industry thought leader, he forecasts the evolution of health care and develops practical approaches to improving the medical sector of the American economy.
-He is widely known for his specific proposals to create an efficient and effective health care delivery system through multi-stakeholder partnerships and other initiatives focused in the private sector.
+He is widely known for his specific proposals to create efficient, effective health care through multi-stakeholder partnerships and other initiatives focused in the private sector.

-In addition, Dr. Bauer has a strong foundation of academic experience.
-He was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and as Assistant Chancellor for Planning and Program Development.
-He also served concurrently for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
-From 1992 to 1998, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison, where he taught physician leaders how to evaluate research reports and other published studies.
+In addition, Dr. Bauer was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and Assistant Chancellor for Planning and Program Development.
+He also served for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
+From 1992 to 1999, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison.

 He received his Ph.D. in economics from the University of Colorado-Boulder.
 He graduated from Colorado College in Colorado Springs with a B.A. in economics and completed a certificate in political studies at the University of Paris (France).
 During his academic career, he was a Boettcher Scholar, a Ford Foundation Independent Scholar, a Fulbright Scholar (Switzerland), and a Kellogg Foundation National Fellow.
-He is an elected member of the Association of Managers of Innovation and of the Institute of Medicine of Chicago.
-Dr. Bauer lives in Chicago, where he occasionally displays his paintings in local art galleries.
-He is an avid fan of music and member of the Governing Board of the Chicago Symphony Association.